vulekamali/static-budget-portal/README.md

 The static-budget-portal is the front-end (static site) of Vulekamali and does not generate or retrieve data.

-The static-budget-portal requests data from the [Data Manager](https://github.com/OpenUpSA/budget-portal) and stores it locally in the `_data` directory, which it then uses to build the static site via Jekyll.
+The static-budget-portal build script requests data from the [Data Manager](https://github.com/OpenUpSA/budget-portal) and stores it locally in the `_data` directory, which it then uses to build the static site via Jekyll.

 That means the actual data being served in production is managed by Git.